Growing media for Mums and Perennials

 Bark-Based Growing Media

-PRO-MIX BRK and BRK20 are Canadian made growing media with processed pine bark.
-The bark is from red pine trees which is partially composted, aged and screened to ½” particle size.
-PRO-MIX BK25, BK45V and BK55 are made in our Virginia facility and are available in the eastern and midwestern US.
+PRO-MIX BRK and BRK20 are Canadian-made growing media with processed pine bark.
+The bark comes from red pine trees and is partially composted, aged and screened to ½” particle size.
+PRO-MIX BK25 and BK55 are made in our Virginia facility and are available in the eastern and midwestern US.
 Pine bark used for these products is also partially composted, aged and screened to ½” (PRO-MIX BK25) or ¾” particle size (BK45V and BK55).
 All bark sources are nitrogen stabilized with a carbon to nitrogen ratio of 35:1 (C:N).
 This is important since a higher C:N ratio can result in nitrogen drawdown during the crop cycle, so higher application rates of nitrogen would be required so that plants would not be deprived.
 However, this is not the case for these products.

 Coir Chunk Growing Media

-PRO-MIX HPCC and CC40 products are made with peat, coir chunks and in the case of HPCC, perlite is also added.
+PRO-MIX HPCC product is made with peat, coir chunks and perlite.
 Coir chunks are pieces of the coconut husk that have been cut to a particle size of 7-9 mm.
 What is unique about coir chunks is that they hold much more plant assessable water than bark, while providing extra air porosity and structure for the growing medium.
 For bark, most of the plant accessible water is found on its surface, while water found within a bark particle is inaccessible to plants, therefore bark has a low water holding capacity.
-Bark particles also contribute to air porosity and structure, as long as they are not <1/8 inch.
+Bark particles also contribute to air porosity and structure, as long as they are not less than <1/8”.
 Note in Table 2 that the air porosity of coir chunk products is similar to bark media.

 When selecting these products for mums, perennials and small nursery containers, there are several factors to take into consideration: